cameronwp/intro-to-python/README.md

 1. Go to your project directory: `cd your/project/directory`
 2. Create a virtual environment: `python -m venv .venv`
-3. Activate the virtual environment: `./.venv/bin/activate`
+3. Activate the virtual environment:
+  * MacOS/Linux: `./.venv/bin/activate`
+  * Windows: `.\.venv\Scripts\activate` (if you run into a permissions error, [try this](https://www.stanleyulili.com/powershell/solution-to-running-scripts-is-disabled-on-this-system-error-on-powershell/)
+))
 4. If you want to leave your virtual environment: `deactivate`

 For the future, any time you want to use your venv, just use steps 1 and 3.